camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/custom-functions.md

 ---

-Camunda BPM provides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.
+Camunda Platform provides a wrapper for the FEEL Scala Engine to implement Custom Functions, which can be called in expressions and unary tests.

 {{< note title="Custom Function Behavior" class="warning" >}}